mqtthiqs/at-doc/docs/modules/pitch.md

 ## Controls

 ### Cursor area

+Click to add a pitch shifter; double-click a pitch shifter to remove it.
+All pitch shifter run in parallel with their own buffer, and are then mixed to the output.

 - **Quantize** button: click to quantize all pitches to the closest semitone.
 - **Clear all buffers** button: click to silence all delay buffers